fabiomagajr/lansProjects/vlans/simplevlan/readme.md

 Note that no sector has access to anything else, except the administration sector, which is responsible for managing the network and, therefore, must have full access to all stations.

+The only ethernet port not configured is Ethernet0/1, which was reserved in case a Trunk is needed.

 The commands used in the Switch CLI are described right below.

 Creating VLANs: